The-OpenROAD-Project/OpenROAD/src/pad/README.md

-# ICeWall
+# Chip-level Connections

+In OpenROAD, chip-level connections are performed with the ICeWall algorithm.
-Place an IO ring around the boundary of the a chip and connect with either wirebond pads or a bump array.
+In this utility, either place an IO ring around the boundary of the a chip and connect with either wirebond pads or a bump array.

 ## Commands